devsecopsgirl/internship-appsecco/docs/deployment.md

 * Step1: Creating a Personal Access Token (PAT)

-    I followed the GitHub’s instructions [here](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) for creating PAT and in `Select scopes` I checked `repo` as the repository is a private repository and if it is a public repo `public_repo` option is checked.
+    I followed GitHub’s instructions [here](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) for creating PAT and in `Select scopes` I checked `repo` as the repository is private repository and if it is a public repo `public_repo` option is checked.

 * Step 2 - Adding the PAT as an actions secret in the repository

-    In the second step I added the token to secrets and named it as `REPO_TRIGGER_PAT`.
+    In the second step, I added the token to secrets and named it as `REPO_TRIGGER_PAT`.

-* Step 3 - Adding the `repository_dispatch` event to Workflow 1 that is workflow I made for ZAP scan
+* Step 3 - Adding the `repository_dispatch` event to Workflow 1 that is the workflow I made for ZAP scan

-    `Workflow 1` is the workflow, and the jobs contained within it, is the one which I want to exacute first. `Workflow 2` is the workflow I want to execute after `WOrkflow 1`.
+    `Workflow 1` is the workflow, and the jobs contained within it are the one which I want to execute first. `Workflow 2` is the workflow I want to execute after `WOrkflow 1`.
 Given below is the last step of my `Workflow 1`:

 ```